gregzo/AASingletons/README.md

             let manager = result.authorizedInstance!

         case .WaitingForAuthorization:
-            println( "Authorization requested, please be patient whilst the user thinks about it. authCallback will fire once he's decided." )
+            println( "Authorization requested, please be patient whilst the user thinks about it." ) }
-        }

 # Goals